 Forming your S Corp at the beginning of the tax year makes record keeping and tax preparation easier because you’ll need to track your S Corp finances separately from your sole proprietor finances.

-If you already use a digital bookkeeping program like QuickBooks Online, you’ll create a new file.
+If you already use a digital bookkeeping program, you’ll create a new file.